danieljin/ring-door-open-notifier/README.md

 RING_REFRESH_TOKEN=eyJhbGciOi...afa1
 ```

+## Setting up Location/Device Specifics

+- The `.env` file can be modified to include properties for TARGET_LOCATION and TARGET_DEVICE_ZIDS.
+- `TARGET_LOCATION` is the Location ID to check the status of.
+If it is not set or `TARGET_LOCATION=Default`, it will use the first location found.
+- `TARGET_DEVICE_ZIDS` is a comma-separated list of Device ZIDs.
+If it is not set or `TARGET_DEVICE_ZIDS=All`, it will check the status of all contact sensors.

+## Setting up Notifications

+- sendNotification() can be modified to suit your needs.
+- In my case it is using IFTTT by sending it an email using an app password from gmail using [nodemailer](https://www.nodemailer.com/).
+- The `.env` file can be modified to include properties for EMAIL_USER and EMAIL_PASS.
+- See [nodemailer](https://www.nodemailer.com/) for more details.

-## Run the Example
+## Run the Monitoring

-The example can be found in the [example.ts](./example.ts) file.
 Once you have followed the Authentication steps, you can start it by running `npm start`

-## Additional Examples

-Additional examples of how to use the `ring-client-api` can be found in <https://github.com/dgreif/ring/tree/main/packages/examples>